Do you like this page?

 No one should be killed walking in our city.
-It is time for Mayor Briley, Metro Council, and the metro departments to commit to eliminating traffic fatalities.
+It is time for TDOT, the Mayor, Metro Council, and the metro departments to commit to eliminating traffic fatalities.

 We are asking our city leaders to commit to Vision Zero principles, establish a formal Pedestrian Safety program, and provide funding to systematically address dangerous streets across Nashville.